Open-World Task and Motion Planning via Vision-Language Model Generated Constraints: Related Work

-\textbf{LLMs and VLMs for Robot Task Planning.} Another line of work has leveraged foundation models to solve long horizon planning problems.
-These works have focused on the problem of sequencing discrete skills in restricted settings where continuous parameters are either unnecessary, or can be easily determined by simple heuristics~\cite{saycan,grounded_decoding, saycanpay, prog_prompt, inner_monologue}.
-Some works have considered tasks where continuous parameters are important~\cite{inner_monologue, doremi, AgiaMigimatsuEtAl2023, code_as_policy, llm3, yuan2024robopoint, duan2024manipulateanything}, but have relied on foundation models to either directly output such parameters, or to write code to do so.
-Thus, these approaches have generally only been able to handle problems in which the continuous parameters can be easily determined, most do not consider resolving complex constraints like reachability, kinematic feasibility or grasp stability.
-The few approaches that solve complex tasks that require precise discrete and continuous parameters~\cite{replan, tamp_llm, chang2023lgmcts, chen2024autotamp, curtis2024trustproc3ssolvinglonghorizon} either have limited ability to handle cases where the system must consider alternative symbolic plans to achieve a goal (e.g. moving an object out of the way in order to place an object), or generally struggle with long-horizon tasks (where explicit search tends to perform better than LLMs~\cite{kambhampati2024can,valmeekam2022large}).
-By contrast, our approach leverages off-the-shelf TAMP systems for planning and is thus able to solve longer horizon tasks with more complex constraints.
-Concurrent work~\citep{guo2024castlconstraintsspecificationsllm} attempts to define a similar constraint-based contract between LLMs and TAMP systems for manipulation tasks, but focuses only on discrete constraints whereas our approach is able to leverage VLMs for both discrete and continuous constraint generation.
+\textbf{LLMs and VLMs for Robot Task Planning.} Another line of work uses foundation models for planning by sequencing discrete skills in settings where continuous parameters are either unnecessary or easily determined by heuristics~\cite{saycan, grounded_decoding, prog_prompt, inner_monologue}.
+Some works address continuous parameters~\cite{inner_monologue, doremi, AgiaMigimatsuEtAl2023, code_as_policy, llm3, yuan2024robopoint, duan2024manipulateanything}, but rely on foundation models to predict them directly or generate code, typically succeeding only when parameters are easily inferred from images or text (e.g., top-down grasping).
+A few approaches tackle complex tasks requiring precise discrete and continuous parameters~\cite{replan, tamp_llm, chen2024autotamp, curtis2024trustproc3ssolvinglonghorizon}, but struggle with discrete-level \textit{backtracking} over action sequences or long-horizon tasks where explicit search is preferable~\cite{kambhampati2024can}.
+Our method instead combines VLMs with off-the-shelf TAMP systems to handle long-horizons and more complex constraints.
+Recent work~\cite{yang2024guidinglonghorizontaskmotion} leverages VLMs to generate subgoals for a TAMP system to solve sequentially, but does not generate any continuous constraints.
+Concurrent work~\cite{guo2024castlconstraintsspecificationsllm} also defines a constraint-based contract between LLMs and TAMP, but only handles discrete constraints and requires a custom TAMP solver.

+Overall, while there are prior works that explore the general idea of combining foundation models with search-based planning, our approach is the {\em first} to directly integrate with full off-the-shelf TAMP systems.
+In \ours{}, the foundation model is not simply accelerating search but rather writing open-world continuous and discrete constraints to augment the model that search is being performed on.